argyleink/ScrollSnapExplainers/css-snap-target/explainer.md

-# CSS :snap-target pseudo class
+# CSS :snapped-inline-target & :snapped-block-target pseudo-classes

-## Status of this Document
+### Status of this Document
 This document is intended as a starting point for engaging the community and standards bodies in developing collaborative solutions fit for standardization.
 As the solutions to problems described in this document progress along the standards-track, we will retain this document as an archive and use this section to keep the community up-to-date with the most current standards venue and content location of future work and discussions.